aws-observability/aws-otel-test-framework/docs/run-testing-framework.md

 Batch testing allows a set of tests to be ran synchronously.
 To do this, a `test-case-batch` file is required in the `./terraform` directory.
 The format of the `test-case-batch` file is as such.
-The `test-case-batch` file can contain an infinite amount of test cases as long as the file follows this format.

 ```
 serviceName1 testCase1 additionalValues1